Upgrade a Couchbase Server cluster in a manner that is best suited to your operations.

 - Swap Rebalance

 - This method entails introducing new nodes into a Couchbase Server cluster as you remove an equal number of nodes to be upgraded.
-It uses a feature called Swap Rebalance to move vBuckets efficiently from an existing node running the Data Service to a new node that will run the Data Service, without involving other nodes in the cluster.
+It uses a feature called Swap Rebalance to move data efficiently from the existing nodes to the new nodes, without involving other nodes in the cluster.

-- As long as you swap an equal number of nodes (e.g. one for one, two for two, etc.), a Swap Rebalance will be used.
+- As long as you swap an equal number of nodes (e.g. one for one, two for two, etc.), a Swap Rebalance will be triggered.
 This also keeps the cluster capacity consistent so as to not interfere with the load running on the cluster.
-While this method is the safest and provides the most availability, one downside to this option is the overall duration of a cluster upgrade may be longer as compared to other options.
-If the speed of an upgrade is a primary concern for your cluster, as it might be if you have a tight maintenance window, see Graceful Failover or Performing the Offline Upgrade.
+While this method is the safest and provides the most availability, it may require multiple rebalances and therefore be longer as compared to other upgrade options.
+If the speed of an upgrade is a primary concern for your cluster, see Graceful Failover or Performing the Offline Upgrade.

 - Like a swap rebalance upgrade, this style will require multiple rebalances to complete.

-- This option involves performing a rolling online upgrade using a Graceful Failover instead of the full addition and removal of nodes in option #1.
-It is typically faster and less resource intensive because vBuckets do not need to be moved between nodes.
-With this process, there is a cluster rebalance but it is only to synchronize the vBuckets on the upgraded node when each node returns to the cluster.
+- This option involves performing a rolling online upgrade using a Graceful Failover followed by Delta Recovery instead of the full addition and removal of nodes in a Swap Rebalance.
+It is typically faster and less resource intensive because data does not need to be completely moved between nodes, rather the replicas are synchronized and activated during the failover and the data resynchronized when the node returns following the upgrade.
 Another advantage compared to the other online upgrades is that this method preserves the global secondary indexes and doesn’t need to rebuild them.

-- The primary downside to this option is increased risk as replicas are used for faster failover and not recreated until a rebalance occurs.
+- The primary downside to this option is decreased high availability as replicas are used for faster failover and not recreated until the node is returned.
 This option is not available when choosing to upgrade with net-new systems (as in the case of many cloud deployments) since those new nodes would not have the previous nodes’ data in place.
 Use Option #1 when upgrading with net-new systems.

-For this option, another Couchbase Server cluster is created or already exists and then inter-cluster replication is enabled via the Cross Datacenter Replication (XDCR) built-in feature of Couchbase Server.
-The administrator then transitions the application to use the new cluster as part of the upgrade process.
-While this upgrade process is relatively straightforward to set up, it requires more investment in servers/instances and networking, as well as a change to the application so that it uses the newly upgraded cluster.
-It is best used when an administrator needs an immediate rollback position or does not want to tinker with the original cluster for some reason.
-This method is recommended when an existing XDCR connection is already in place.
+For this option, another Couchbase Server cluster is created (or already exists) and connected via Cross Datacenter Replication (XDCR).
+The application is transitioned to use one cluster while the other(s) is/are upgraded.
+While this upgrade process is relatively straightforward to set up, it requires more investment in servers/instances and networking, as well as a change to the application so that it can switch between clusters.
+It is best used when an existing XDCR connection is already in place, the application needs a live rollback option or the original cluster cannot be upgraded online for some reason.

 Option #3 - Offline Upgrade